pat-jj/TextbookKG/README.md

 npm start
 ```

-To save your pdf and graph on our Google Firebase server, please email me (pj20@illinois.edu).
+To save your pdf and graph on our Google Firebase server, please email me (pj20@illinois.edu) to authorize your google account.